spideh-ahmadi/HiRa-GO/README.md

 This project was developed as a collaboration between:

-Sepideh Ahmadi — Idea, algorithm design, manuscript preparation
+- Sepideh Ahmadi — Idea, algorithm design, manuscript preparation
+- Dr. Javad Mohammadzadeh — Research supervision, co-author of the manuscript

-Mr. Baghkhani — Code implementation and testing
+- Mr. Baghkhani — Code implementation and testing

 ## How to Run